aws/aws-sdk-js/doc-src/guide/MakingRequests.md

 ### AWS.Request Events

-You can alternatively register callbacks on events provided by the `AWS.Request` object returned by each low-level client operation method.
+You can alternatively register callbacks on events provided by the `AWS.Request` object returned by each service operation method.
 This request object exposes the `success`, `error`, `complete`, and `httpData` events, each taking a callback that accepts the response object.